 Insist on Video Calls

 According to research, more than half of all human communication is non-verbal.
 When you don’t get to work with your dealers physically, using video calls instead of audio-only or textual communication can be a great way to gauge their mood and enthusiasm, and convey encouragement when needed.
-Sure, throwing a short email can save time for more important tasks, but those non-verbal clues you get when you converse on video will help to keep your dealers closer and more passionate about the job at hand.
+A short email can save time for more critical tasks, but those non-verbal clues you get when you converse on video will help keep your dealers closer and more passionate about the job.

 Account for Schedule Inconveniences

-One of the reasons why many brick-and-mortar companies and new startups are putting their offline businesses online is the ease with which they can expand their customer base beyond physical borders.
-On the other hand, having global reach brings the need for international employees to conduct product research, interact with prospective clients, and deliver traded goods or services.
+One reason many brick-and-mortar companies and new startups are putting their offline businesses online is the ease with which they can expand their customer base beyond physical borders.
+On the other hand, having a global reach requires international employees to conduct product research, interact with prospective clients, and deliver traded goods or services.

-To keep everyone comfortable with working in different time zones, especially for projects that need collaboration, you need to come up with a well-balanced schedule.
-Find out convenient times to set up conference, calls, and meetings.
+You must devise a well-balanced schedule to keep everyone comfortable working in different time zones, especially for projects requiring collaboration.
+Find convenient times to set up conferences, calls, and meetings.
 If you have fewer people working overseas than within your primary time zone, don’t forget to show team solidarity by occasionally setting up calls in favor of your international dealers.
-It will help your team realize the sacrifice their fellow workers are regularly making.
+It will help your team realize the sacrifices their fellow workers regularly make.

 Set Clear Expectations

-Before bringing a digital dealer into the fold lay down everything you expect from them.
-Setting expectations for your team can be a challenge, especially if you didn’t have a well-defined team structure when you started.
+Before bringing a digital dealer into the fold, lay out everything you expect from them.
+Setting expectations for your team can be challenging, especially if you didn’t have a well-defined team structure when you started.
 Nevertheless, as the saying goes, failing to plan is planning to fail.
-A clear set of expectations will help to keep your digital dealers focused and engaged, while also facilitating constructive criticism and benchmarking.
+A clear set will help keep your digital dealers focused and engaged while facilitating constructive criticism and benchmarking.

 Nurture Company Culture

-Yes, you can create culture even when your sales team is remotely scattered across the world.
-Everyone working for your brand must be privy to your values in the way they engage with clients, advertise, and sell your products.
-Evaluate new employees against the backdrop of your values and be ready to let go of anyone that doesn’t uphold it.
+You can create culture even when your sales team is remotely scattered worldwide.
+Everyone working for your brand must be privy to your values in engaging with clients, advertising, and selling your products.
+Evaluate new employees against your values and be ready to let go of anyone who doesn’t uphold them.
 Understanding your company’s culture creates the much-needed sense of loyalty and community, even among those digital dealers you never meet in person.

 Get Together Face-To-Face at Least Once a Year

-Working with outsourced dealers may not need personal interaction, but if you have a permanently employed sales team, it’s important to create some time to talk and build rapport.
-Sure, video calls will mostly have you covered, but a few hours of in-person interaction can cultivate more team spirit than weeks of remote efforts.
+Working with outsourced dealers may not require personal interaction, but creating some time to talk and build rapport is essential if you have a permanently employed sales team.
+Video calls will mostly cover you, but a few hours of in-person interaction can cultivate more team spirit than weeks of remote efforts.

-Getting everyone together may be pricey at times, but more often than not, the energy from these gatherings will be high, and you will have a better opportunity to discuss things like culture, vision and the company’s future than you have when your team is spread around the globe.
+Getting everyone together may be pricey at times.
+Still, more often than not, the energy from these gatherings will be high, and you will have a better opportunity to discuss things like culture, vision, and the company’s future than when your team is spread around the globe.

 What’s Next?

-Your team will also need to remain organized at all times, and that means implementing a reliable product information management platform.
+Your team must always remain organized, which means implementing a reliable product information management platform.
 Catsy is your number one solution for keeping all your company data in one centralized location to streamline workflow among all your digital dealers.

 Now that you know how to manage digital dealers, click here to see what Catsy can do for you.